Doraemon012/VideoPost/README.md

 2. react-toastify : This package is used here to send notifications to the users.

-3. firebase : This is used to take the api od firebase.
+3. firebase : This is used to take the api of firebase.